bonbonez/traffic-simulation-canvas/README.md

-# traffic-simulation-canvas
-Traffic Simulation Exercise made with pure canvas
+# Traffic Simulation exercise made with Canvas

+### How to run
+Simple open index.html in any browser, no server is required